aboutcircles/circles-docs/docs/developer-docs/circles-profiles.md

             ctx.drawImage(img, 0, 0, cropWidth, cropHeight);

-            const imageDataUrl = canvas.toDataURL('image/jpeg', 0.5);
+            const imageDataUrl = canvas.toDataURL('image/jpeg', 0.5); // Compress to JPEG with 50% quality

             if (imageDataUrl.length > 150 * 1024) {
-              console.warn('Image size exceeds 150 KB after compression');
+              // Handle cases where the compressed image is still too large console.warn('Image size exceeds 150 KB after compression');
-            }
+            } else {
+              // Use imageDataUrl for the previewImageUrl field }
 ```

-&#x20;[Here](https://github.com/aboutcircles/5ecret-garden/blob/06da3e5d472b487fa8e1bc726561eddbc97fdd30/circles-app/src/lib/components/ImageUpload.svelte#L33) is a code example (Browser; TypeScript) that shows how you can prepare the previewImageUrl.
+You can find a more complete example within the [5ecret Garden codebase](https://github.com/aboutcircles/5ecret-garden/blob/06da3e5d472b487fa8e1bc726561eddbc97fdd30/circles-app/src/lib/components/ImageUpload.svelte#L33) (Browser; Svelte/TypeScript).

 {% hint style="warning" %}
-Profiles that don't adhere to the spec aren't considered and won't be served by Circles' profile service.
+Profiles that do not adhere to the schema and image requirements will not be processed or served by the Circles profile service.
 {% endhint %}

-## Choose your Avatar setup&#x20;